martinezmatias/diff-auto-tuning/script_runner/autotuning-launch-script/README.md

 The script `ResultGridSearchKfoldValidation.py`  method `computeGridSearchKFold` computes the grid search k-times.
 The input is the `distance_per_diff.csv` previously computed.
+It also compares with the default configuration.

 #### HyperOpt

 ResultsHyperOptDAT.py executes HyperOpt framework, in particular the TPE method.
 The input is the `distance_per_diff.csv` previously computed.

+#### Comparison of distributions

+`src/processedDataConsumers/ResultsCompareDistribution.py ` does a test for comparing the distribution of two configurations.
+The input is the `distance_per_diff.csv` previously computed.

+### Deprecated Scripts
-###  Complete results
+####   Complete results (deprecated)

 From `ResultsAnalyzeBestComplete.py`  the method `computeBestConfigurations` summarize the results.
 It's an optional script.
-This is a heavy scripts, that can take several hours to execute.
+This is a heavy scripts, not necessary to run, that can take several hours to execute.

 * It creates a `best_configurations_summary.csv` file with the metrics of each configuration, including the number of time the config is the best.
 Each  row is a configuration.